jackabox/2019.jackwhiting.co.uk/content/posts/2018-03-14-using-accessors-and-mutators-within-laravel.md

 title: 'Using Accessors and Mutators to Abstract Common Functionality within Laravel'
 date: 2018-03-14 00:00:00
 slug: using-accessors-and-mutators-within-laravel
-description: 'Accessors and Mutators can help with abstracting common functionality in our application into one consistent location.
+summary: 'Accessors and Mutators can help with abstracting common functionality in our application into one consistent location.
 By utilising them we can provide a more consistent codebase and improve the workflow between developers.'
 categories:
   - Laravel
   - PHP